 Storage:

-These galettes will keep up to 4 days in an airtight container in the refrigerator or up to 4 months in the freezer.
+These galettes will keep fresh for up to 4 days in an airtight container in the refrigerator or up to 4 months in the freezer.

 More Gluten Free Fruit Desserts: